 Even your title may require some revisions

-While most authors usually have a title in mind when they first start writing their manuscript, it is worth considering these tips before you select a final title for your book.
+While most authors usually have a title in mind when they first writing their manuscript, it is worth considering these tips before you select a final title for your book.
+The title will factor in heavily to your cover design, so be ready with a title before you reach the design step.
 And don’t be surprised if the first title you chose is not the one you end up with on your published book.
 Remember, the goal is not to use your first choice for a title but end up with one that is unforgettable.

 The Author Learning Center (ALC) is a one-of-a-kind online author education community designed to help educate, motivate, and support you at every stage of your writing and publishing journey, including marketing your book.
 The ALC offers content on writing, editing, publishing and marketing from a variety of industry experts, agents, best-selling authors, publicists, and editors.
 In addition, the ALC gives you access to unique tools, the Book Launch Tool and Author Circles, to help you reach your goals.